PGY1 Residency (West Chester Hospital)

 West Chester Hospital Post Graduate Year One (PGY1) Pharmacy Residency

 PGY1 Residents will join a robust preceptor team who serve as experts in their area of practice.
-WCH Department of Pharmacy has Clinical Specialists in Internal Medicine, Emergency Medicine, Critical Care, Infectious Disease/Antimicrobial Stewardship, Hematology and Oncology, Transitions of Care, and additional pharmacy services provided in Surgery and Ambulatory Care.
-The PGY1 Resident will be trained in Pharmacy Consult Services including Pharmacokinetic Dosing and Monitoring, Nutrition Support, Anticoagulation, Heart Failure, Chronic Obstructive Pulmonary Disease, Patient Falls and Polypharmacy, and Medication Reconciliation.
+WCH Department of Pharmacy has Clinical Pharmacy Specialists in Ambulatory Care, Critical Care, Emergency Medicine, Trauma/Surgery, Hematology and Oncology, Infectious Disease/Antimicrobial Stewardship, and Internal Medicine.
+The PGY1 Resident will be trained in Pharmacy Consult Services including Pharmacokinetic Dosing and Monitoring, Nutrition Support, Anticoagulation, Chronic Obstructive Pulmonary Disease, and Medication Reconciliation.
 The PGY1 resident will be an integral part of a multidisciplinary team taking care of patients at West Chester Hospital.

 Required Learning Experiences (1 month)

-Elective Learning Experiences (3 rotations, 1 month each)
+Elective Learning Experiences (3 rotations, 1 month each, limited to one offsite elective)

 Hematology/Oncology